carogan/Hello_Frasch/README.md

 ## HelloFresh Pitch

-- Hook: general well-being, immune system
+- Hook: Health is complicated, its difficult but its paramount
+- We set out to not only improve the UX but to improve you, the user, in the process and help you lead a healthy and happy live
-- Complete and balanced nutrition is important but hard -> who knows where to get Vitamin K from?
+- How do we achieve that: As mentioned watching your nutrition is important but tedious -> who knows where to get Vitamin K from?
-- products like Hello Fresh are here to help and we want to build on them tackle nutrition at its core
+- products like Hello Fresh are here to help you with the tedious task of feeding yourself and we want to build on them tackle nutrition at its core
 - Micro nutrients
 - Some examples what vitamin K and B9 are useful for
 - Go into Live demo: